Have you ever found yourself wanting something more from your sex life?

 Yes, we’re talking about flirting:

-A long, passionate kiss as you leave for work in the morning.
+- A hot, passionate kiss as you leave for work in the morning.

 Not only does this enhance your sex life, it makes your everyday relationship that much more enjoyable too.